 While in the Criminal Justice program students can choose to focus on several different areas through electives.
 These electives include corrections, forensics, law enforcement and youth services.

 - Corrections – Corrections officers monitor people being detained for trial and those who have been imprisoned.

-Forensics: Forensics officials assist in the criminal investigative process, assess crime scenes and evidentiary material, and testify in court.
-This concentration places emphasis on developing the skills needed to supplement traditional law enforcement roles with a specialization interest in forensics.
+- Forensics – Forensics officials assist in the investigation process, assess crime scenes and evidentiary material, and testify in court.
+This area of study places emphasis on developing the skills needed to supplement traditional law enforcement roles with an interest in forensics.

-Youth Services: This coursework will prepare you to work with youth offenders and their families as they navigate the judicial and correctional system.
-Youth services professionals strive to prevent youth offenders from committing future crimes by helping the youth and the families discover the causes of illegal behavior.
+- Youth Services – Youth services professionals work to prevent youth offenders from committing future crimes by helping the youth and their families discover the causes of their illegal behavior.

 Graduates of the Criminal Justice program can move right in to a variety of positions in the field including law enforcement, bailiffs, corrections officers, casino security, airports, court officials, and even school security.
 Graduates of the AS degree can also transfer to one of our four-year partners.
 To find out more about transfer opportunities in Criminal Justice, click here.